zikichombo/sio/Porting.md

 # 3rd Party Ports
 To have an independently distributed port listed here, please file an issue.
-We only list the most recent zc version/port version pairs.
+We only list the most recent zc version/port version pairs here.

 | Port | zc version | Port version |
 -------|------------|--------------|